The following studies have been closed for enrollment.

 A Phase 1b Study to Assess the Anti-fatigability Effect of CK-2127107 in Elderly Male and Female Subjects with Limitations in Mobility (Brian Clark, PhD)

 This study is seeking adults between the ages of 70 and 89 years old to help evaluate the effect of an investigational medication on muscle fatigue and physical function in mobility-limited older adults.
-To be eligible, you must also be able to write in English, attend study visits at Ohio University, be living at home, have some limitations in physical function and mobility, and not have had a cardiac event within the last 6 months.
+To be eligible, you must be able to write in English, attend study visits at Ohio University, be living at home, have some limitations in physical function and mobility, and not have had a cardiac event within the last six months.
 Qualified volunteers may receive compensation.

 Preliminary Validation of the Physical Activity Impact Scale (PAISs): Primary Data Collection Study (Brian Clark, PhD)